PRWeek US

 Facebook profiles are often very telling of the individual’s character, style, and persona (I have a picture of a baby on mine, go figure).
 And prospective employers will soon be able to tell (or assume) by looking at a person’s profile, these qualities (represented by what you choose to post as your picture).

 The social networking site is allowing external search sites like Google file all its public search listings which will show the individual’s name and thumbnail picture.
-When logging into their accounts today, Facebook users will be presented with the choice of opting out of this service.
+When logging into their accounts today, Facebook users will be presented with the choice of .

 “We think this will help more people connect and find value from Facebook without exposing any actual profile information or data,” Philip Fung said on the Facebook blog.